anthonymlagrange/reinforcement_learning_1/README.md

 This repository shows how `Project 1: Navigation` from the Udacity Deep Reinforcement Learning Nanodegree was tackled.

 The README provides some general information.
-The repository also contains source code (in the `src` directory) and a report (in the `report` directory).
+The repository also contains source code as well as a report.

 ## Project details